 Approximate flight time: 3 hours 20 minutes (total distance 1,376 miles)

 Airlines that fly direct: Wizz Air, Blue Air

 Seasons: High = May - August; Low = November - February

 Fly to Bucharest from Birmingham Airport, for a great travel experience.
 Wherever you live in the UK, Birmingham’s location and transport links mean it’s easy to get to.

 If you like driving to the airport, parking couldn’t be easier.
 There is a choice of seven car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 Taxis can drop you right outside the terminal, but if you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air-Rail Link from the station that takes you to the terminal in just two minutes.

 To find out about our other services, head to our terminal facilities page.